Otterbein College

 Integrity

 All members of the Otterbein College community of learners are expected to follow the rules and customs of proper academic conduct.
-Proper conduct includes avoiding academic misconduct as defined on pages 25-27 of the Campus Life Handbook, available at www.otterbein.edu/CLH/CLH.pdf.
-You are encouraged to help each other learn the course material.
-Unless specifically prohibited, you may discuss homework problems and lab projects with one another.
+Proper conduct includes avoiding academic misconduct as defined in the Campus Life Handbook.
+This class will include both individual and collaborative assignments.
+In either case, you are encouraged to help each other learn the course material.
 Participants in these discussions enjoy the benefit of deeper and greater learning.
+However, any individual projects must be your own, created yourself while thinking it through.

 Disability